-To get more information on what assistive technology might be able to do for you - and sources of assistive technology - call Abledata at 1-800-227-0216.
-Abledata is a federally funded clearinghouse that provides information about assistive technology.
-You can also call your Area Agency on Aging (AAA) at 1-800-252-9240.
+To get more information on what assistive technology might be able to do for you - and sources of assistive technology - call the Texas Techmology Access Program at 1-800-828-7839.

-Medicare may pay for durable medical equipment, such as wheelchairs, walkers, electric scooters, hospital beds, and oxygen tanks.
+Medicare may be able to pay for medical equipment, such as wheelchairs, walkers, electric scooters, hospital beds, and oxygen tanks.
 To qualify you must have Medicare Part B, get a doctor's authorization for use of the equipment at home, and order the equipment from a company that has a contract with the Medicare program.
 In most cases Medicare will cover 80% of the cost, and you (or your supplemental insurance) will be responsible for 20% of the cost.

 As a general rule, Medicare does not pay for equipment that's used in the bathroom, such as raised toilet seats, bath chairs, and transfer benches.